CodeLagos/Batch-Five/Alausa Community Mosque/Python/README.md

 This is for the Python class.

 The names of the project owners are:
-  - Nwaozuzu Onyinyechi Augustina
+  - Nwaozuzu Onyinyechi Augustina - Password Generation
-  - Adeoya Muyiwa
+  - Adeoya Muyiwa - Basic Vehicle Simulation
-  - Olaniyi Seyi Emmanuel
+  - Olaniyi Seyi Emmanuel - School Student Pick up Registration
+  - Udom EkomAbasi Praise - Basic ATM Simulation